Author. Speaker. Entrepreneur.

 Raising a young family at age 22 while starting new ventures and learning the job of CEO in real-time, I didn't know what I didn't know.
 I read voraciously and studied anything I could get my hands on.
 Over the years, I narrowed my research and practical application to four primary topics: human behavior, entrepreneurship, leadership, and productivity.
 These disciplines reveal the critical actions that create excellence.

 Today, I'm the President of Avolta, a sustainable-living company that provides solutions to homeowners and companies throughout the country.
 Also, I serve as Managing Partner of Authentic Development, an experiential learning company.
 We teach the disciplines I've outlined to well-known clients, including Hewlett Packard, Walmart, and SAP.
 As a corporate education faculty member for Duke Corporate Education, I lead executive leadership programs worldwide.

 So, I'm an entrepreneur who loves the business of building businesses.
 But that isn't what matters most to me.
 What matters most to me is this: How can I form impactful relationships with those I have the pleasure of working with, whatever the situation?

 With two new books set for release in the next 12 months, I anticipate the next few decades of work will be less about business-building and more about teaching the timeless principles that help each of us improve.

 Fair Warning, Why Real Societal Solutions Begin at Home, Fall of 2020.

-A California native, I currently live in Fallbrook, CA (N. San Diego).
+A California native, I currently live in Provo, UT.
 My wife and I are working hard to raise seven great kids, the most important of any other of life's work.
-I surf, run, read, and sleep as much as I can.
+I surf, snowboard, run, read, and sleep as much as I can.